-Animal feed emerged as the largest application segment for lysine and accounted for 92.4% of total market volume in 2013.
-Along with being the largest market, animal feed is also expected to be the fastest growing application segment for lysine at an estimated CAGR of 6.2% from 2014 to 2020.
-This can be attributed to the low cost and efficient substitution lysine provides in place of costlier crude proteins like soyabean and corn.
+Animal feed emerged as the largest application segment for lysine and accounted for 92.5% of total volume in 2014.
+The segment is also expected to be the fastest-growing application segment at an estimated CAGR of 6.2% over the forecast period.
+This can be attributed to the low cost and efficient substitution that lysine provides in place of costlier crude proteins like soybean and corn.

-The lysine market is concentrated with with top 4 manufacturers namely Global Bio-Chem Tech, Ajinomoto Ltd., Cheil Jedang Corp. and Archer Daniel Midland (ADM) capturing over 60% of the market in terms of production capacity.
-Other participants accounting for 40% share include Evonik Industries, COFCO Biochemical (Anhui) Co.
-Ltd., Shandong Shaouguang Juneng Golden Corn co.
-Ltd., Changchun Dacheng Group and so on.
+The market is concentrated with the top four manufacturers: Global Bio-Chem Tech, Ajinomoto Ltd., Cheil Jedang Corp., and Archer Daniel Midland (ADM) capturing over 60.0% of the market share in terms of production capacity.
+Other participants accounting for 40.0% share include Evonik Industries, COFCO Biochemical (Anhui) Co.
+Ltd., Shandong Shaouguang Juneng Golden Corn Co.
+Ltd., and Changchun Dacheng Group.

 We can customize every report - free of charge - including purchasing stand-alone sections or country-level reports, as well as offer affordable discounts for start-ups & universities.
 Contact us now

 ESOMAR & Great Work to Place Certified

 "The quality of research they have done for us has been excellent."